In This Volume

 Application of Section 107

-Where there is an agreement with the Minister of Forests, Lands and Natural Resource Operations to dedicate a forest service road or with the Minister of Transportation and Infrastructure to dedicate a highway, of the Forest Act and of the Transportation Act respectively apply to the dedication.
+Where there is an agreement with the Minister of Forests, Lands, Natural Resource Operations and Rural Development to dedicate a forest service road or with the Minister of Transportation and Infrastructure to dedicate a highway, of the Forest Act and of the Transportation Act respectively apply to the dedication.
 Those sections provide that an explanatory plan prepared by a designated person may be filed in the land title office, and , , and of the Land Title Act applies.

 Persons Designated to Prepare Plans

-A ministry employee designated by the Minister of Forests, Lands and Natural Resource Operations or by the Minister of Transportation and Infrastructure, as the case may be, may prepare the plan.
+A ministry employee designated by the Minister of Forests, Lands, Natural Resource Operations and Rural Development or by the Minister of Transportation and Infrastructure, as the case may be, may prepare the plan.
 That person need not be a British Columbia land surveyor.
 However, the plan that person prepares must still meet the requirements of the Land Title Act as well as those of the Surveyor General.
 Evidence of the designation of the person must be endorsed on the plan.

 Refusal to Accept Explanatory Plans